 $791,547 | USAID | 2015-2019

 The ENVISION project, led by RTI International, aims for the control and elimination of four neglected tropical diseases in the DRC: lymphatic filariasis, onchocerciasis, schistosomiasis and soil transmitted helminths.
-As an implementing partner, IMA conducts annual mass drug administration of three medications among more than 500,000 people in six zones of Maniema Province, with the goal of treating 80 percent of the population.
-This year, IMA achieved 98.9 percent coverage for soil transmitted helminths, exceeding the prescribed target for the third year in a row.
+As an implementing partner, IMA conducts annual mass drug administration of three medications among more than 300,000 people in three zones of Maniema Province, with the goal of treating 80 percent of the population.
+IMA has helped the government to exceed the target of 80 percent coverage for four years in a row.

 $20 million | USAID | 2010-2017

 The Ushindi program, which means “to overcome” in Swahili, is a $20 million U.S. Agency for International Development cooperative agreement to implement comprehensive approaches to combat sexual and gender-based violence, or SGBV, in eastern Democratic Republic of Congo.
 The project worked in 10 health zones and 108 health areas with a target population of 1,592,198.USAID reports show the Ushindi program reached about four times as many survivors as projects with similar funding levels and timeframes.
 As a result, Ushindi received an 18-month extension in fiscal year 2016 to conduct in-depth research on the project’s implementation model and to develop a readily accessible package for USAID to implement high-quality SGBV interventions in new areas.
 Through this extension phase, IMA piloted this new package, including cognitive processing therapy-based psychotherapy, in three new health zones to present evidence of efficacy and cost and other practical considerations for scale up.